-Rinjo La, Cho La Pass and Kalapattar trek is one of the most challenging routes in the Khumbu region.
+Rinjo La Pass, Cho La Pass, and Kalapattar trek are one of the most challenging routes in the Khumbu region.
 These three passes are one of the high passes in the Khumbu region.
 The trek continues from Namche Bazaar via Thame and then goes over Rinjo La Pass to reach Gokyo and Gokyo Ri.
 From Gokyo, you cross Nagozumda Glacier to Chola pass.
 And then we follow the way to Everest Base Camp to Kala Patthar to see the best view of Mt.
 Everest and return to Lobuche crossing the Phokolde Pass to the Chukung valley.

 Note: B=Breakfast, L= Lunch, D=Dinner